2025 Ethos Life Insurance Review: Rates, Pros & Cons

 Ethos Policy Options Explained

-Life insurance is a key part of securing your dependents’ financial future.
+Life insurance secures your dependents' financial future.
 According to the Life Insurance Marketing and Research Association's (LIMRA) 2025 Insurance Barometer Study, 40% of insured U.S. adults with financial dependents don't feel financially secure.
-Ethos makes finding a life insurance policy simple with its three streamlined offerings: term life insurance, whole life insurance for seniors and indexed universal life insurance.
+Ethos offers three policy types: term life insurance, whole life insurance for seniors and indexed universal life insurance.

 Ethos Term Life Insurance

-Term life insurance is the most affordable life insurance product that Ethos offers.
-It provides coverage for a set period of time, which can be either 10, 15, 20, 30 or 40 years.
-In the event of the policyholder's death during the term period, their beneficiaries would receive the policy benefit amount, which can be up to $3 million.
+Ethos provides term life insurance for people aged 18 to 69, with terms of 10, 15, 20, 25, 30, 35 or 40 years.
+If the policyholder dies during the term period, beneficiaries receive the policy benefit amount, up to $3 million.

-If you aren’t happy with your policy, the company offers a 30-day money-back guarantee and no cancellation fees.
-Plus, all term life policies come with a free will and estate planning tools, and coverage starts after your first payment.
-Once the term ends, policyholders have the option to extend coverage, get a new policy with different coverage amounts or simply let the policy expire.
+Ethos offers a 30-day money-back guarantee and doesn't charge cancellation fees.
+All term life policies include free will and estate planning tools, with coverage starting after your first payment.
+When the term ends, policyholders can extend coverage, purchase a new policy with different coverage amounts or let the policy expire.

 Average Term Life Insurance Costs